A curiosity journal of math, physics, programming, astronomy, and more.

 We're probably most familiar with parabolas as the shape made by a quadratic function, but as the Wikipedia article on parabolas notes, there are several different definitions of parabola that can all be shown to generate the same shape.
 The first definition in the article does rely on distance to define a parabola: it's the set of points equidistant from a point (the focus) and a line (the directrix).
 Here's an example of a parabola in taxicab geometry:

-It has a U shape, similar to the parabolas we're used to.
+It has a U shape, reminiscent of the parabolas we're used to.
 We can check that points on it are equal distances from the focus and directrix by drawing circles:

 I only drew a circle at each vertex, but you can imagine what happens as you move the circle at the upper-left up its leg of the parabola: the distance to the directrix will grow vertically by the same amount as the distance to the focus, due to the definition of the Manhattan distance.
 The same goes for the other circle moving right on its leg of the parabola.
 For the segment between the two vertices, you can see what happens as a circle slides along it: one side touches the focus, the while the opposite side touches the directrix.